uwescience/DSSG2023-Groundwater/README.md

     git push origin gh-pages
  ```

+(The repo name and the owner can be changed but this is a good starting point)

 * The name of the repository will generate the name of the website
 	* [https://uwescience.github.io/DSSG-website-template/](https://uwescience.github.io/DSSG-website-template/)